mdp/JsPoker/README.md

 Bots are handed a game data object with the current state of the game and simply have to return a wager as an integer.

-- Wagers of less than the amount required to call are considered a 'fold'
-- Wagers of '0', when the call amount is '0', are considered a check.
-- A negative wager will force a fold.
-- Failure to return an integer will assume a wager of '0', which may in turn result in a fold

 #### Game data

 Here's an example game date payload: [GameData.json](https://gist.github.com/mdp/050cd82f651eb9f9b9c8)